emadmessiha/event-viewer-core/README.md

 To run the code, use the following command from a terminal/command line

 1. Start the database (MongoDB) using `docker-compose up` (keep that terminal open).
 This will start a docker container running MongoDB on port 27017 as well as a web portal (Mongo Express) to browse that database: <http://localhost:8081/>
-2. Once the databas is up, run the spring boot application using `./mvnw spring-boot:run`
+2. Once the database is up, run the spring boot application using `./mvnw spring-boot:run`

 The application should now be running on <http://localhost:8080>

 To shutdown the server, simply hit Ctrl+C on your keyboard.
 To shutdown the database, hit Ctrl+C then run `docker-compose down`

+### Uploading sample data

+Sample expected data can be found in `sample-data` folder.

 ### Working with the code